rossetti/KSLBook/docs/02-Chapter2.md

 The distribution that has the overall largest value, $V_k$, is then recommended as the best fitting probability model.

 This methodology is based on the commonly used multi-objective decision analysis (MODA) method for choosing among a set of alternatives.
-In the KSL default application of this methodology, each scoring model is weighted equally and a linearly additive model is assumed.
+In the KSL's default application of this methodology, each scoring model is weighted equally and a linearly additive model is assumed.
 The framework is designed to allow the user to define and apply their own scoring models and to set the preference weights among the metrics.
 In addition, sensitivity analysis of the weights can easily be accomplished.
 Once the best distribution has been recommended, then the KSL facilitates performing statistical tests with resulting p-values.

 Figure \@ref(fig:PDFModelerLabel) presents the main class (`PDFModeler`) for performing the continuous distribution fitting task.
 The companion object provides functionality to estimate the shift parameter, shift the data to the left, compute confidence intervals for the minimum and maximum of the data via bootstrapping, estimate the range of possible values for the distribution, create distributions from estimated parameters, create the default evaluation model, and work with histograms.